DFE-Digital/get-into-teaching-design-history/app/posts/2023-08-21-teaching-logo-update.md

 ## What we did

 We are planning to update the design and layout of the header component.
-Initial investigations concluded that the current 'Teaching' logo, with its green background, clashed with the green menu CTA, hence causing usability issues and decreaasing the visibility of this component.
+Initial investigations concluded that the current 'Teaching' logo, with its green background, clashed with the green menu CTA, hence causing usability issues and decreasing the visibility of this component.

-Following various design iterations, we concluded that a blue background would work best across all screen sizes.
+Following various design iterations, we decided that a blue background would work best across all screen sizes.
 The logo background colour has therefore been changed from green (#159964) to  blue (#2881be).

 ## What we'll do next